 Millennium Cross Hike

-The Millennium Cross was built as a memorial to celebrate 2.000 years of Christianity not only in Macedonia but also in the rest of the world.
-The Cross is 66 metres tall.
+The Millennium Cross was built as a memorial to celebrate 2.000 years of Christianity not only in North Macedonia, but also in the rest of the world.
+The Cross is 66 meters tall.

 Other useful articles